Introduction of Diwali Essay 2023

-Diwali Essay, Diwali is a festival which celebrates the victory, joy and harmony.
-The main motive of this festival is to light our houses and other’s houses too.
+Diwali Essay, Diwali is a festival that celebrates victory, joy, and harmony.
+The main motive of this festival is to light our houses and others’ houses too.
 Diwali is derived from the word ‘Deepavali’ where ‘deep’ refers to the mud lamps which we decorate in our houses on the day of Diwali and ‘avail’ refers to queue.
 The victory related to this festival is a benchmark of good over evil.
 This festival is celebrated to honour the return of Lord Rama after his exile of 14 years from the forest.
-He spared his days thereby fighting with many demons, king Ravana was the main and most powerful or evil demon from all of them.
+He spared his days thereby fighting with many demons, King Ravana was the main and most powerful or evil demon of all of them.

-He kidnapped Lord Rama’s wife Sita Mata only to take revenge for his sister’s insult.
-Lord Rama was exiled with his wife Sita Mata and brother Laxman who came with him just to look after and to serve his brother and sister-in-law.
-This festival is celebrated only by the people of Hindu community because it is related to the god of Hindus.
-People from Hindu religion worship Lord Ganesha and Goddess Laxmi on the eve of Diwali.
-Worshipping this two god is a must thing on Diwali by Hindus.
+He kidnaps Lord Rama’s wife Sita Mata only to take revenge for his sister’s insult.
+Lord Rama was exiled with his wife Sita Mata and brother Laxman who came with him just to look after and serve his brother and sister-in-law.
+This festival is celebrated only by the people of the Hindu community because it is related to the god of Hindus.
+People from the Hindu religion worship Lord Ganesha and Goddess Laxmi on the eve of Diwali.
+Worshipping these two gods is a must thing on Diwali by Hindus.
 People believe that day of Diwali is best for purchasing or starting something new for example people like to start investing their money on the day of Diwali.

 Relation with History

 When the feeling of insecurity came to her mind she took two blank promises from his.
-In the first promise, she asked for the crown of a king for his own son Bharat and in order, to next promise, she asked exile lord Rama from home for 14 years.
-Lord Rama agreed to all the orders given by his father but when he exiled from home his father died in shock of all this incident and injustice happen to his most lovable son.
+In the first promise, she asked for the crown of a king for his own son Bharat and in order, for the next promise, she asked to exile lord Rama from home for 14 years.
+Lord Rama agreed to all the orders given by his father but when he was exiled from home his father died in shock at all this incident and injustice that happened to his most lovable son.
 There in the jungle, he fought with Ravana to release his wife from the imprisonment of evil Ravana.

-When he got back his wife it was already 14 years passed then they returned home.
-When they returned, every people of Ayodhya city lit up mud earthen lamps of ghee and whole Ayodhya city was decorated just to honour and celebrate the joy of his return.
+When he got back to his wife it was already 14 years passed then they returned home.
+When they returned, every people in Ayodhya city lit up mud earthen lamps of ghee and the whole of Ayodhya city was decorated just to honour and celebrate the joy of his return.
 After this incident, every year people celebrate Diwali to commemorate the happiness and joy of his return.
-Diwali eve falls on ‘Amavasya’ tithi according to Hindu calendar which signifies the end of the month.
+Diwali eve falls on ‘Amavasya’ tithi according to the Hindu calendar which signifies the end of the month.

 How do People Celebrate?

-Diwali Essay, Diwali is celebrated with full joy and happiness across India.
-People decorate their houses with candles, earthen mud lamps, colourful mercury lights, flowers and with other items of decorations.
+Diwali Essay, Diwali is celebrated with complete joy and happiness across India.
+People decorate their houses with candles, earthen mud lamps, colourful mercury lights, flowers, and other items of decorations.
 People visit their family or friends and exchange gift items.
-They wish each other ‘Happy Diwali’ or ‘shubh Deepavali’ in the Hindi language.
-Worshipping of Lord Ganesha and Goddess Laxmi is done on the eve of Diwali after that prasad of Diwali puja is distributed among family members, friends and neighbours.
+They wish each other ‘Happy Diwali’ or ‘Shubh Deepavali’ in the Hindi language.
+Worshipping of Lord Ganesha and Goddess Laxmi is done on the eve of Diwali after that prasad of Diwali puja is distributed among family members, friends, and neighbours.

 Kids and other family members burn firecrackers to show their happiness and to enjoy this festival with the family and society.
-Nobody sleeps during Diwali night it is a ritual so they can celebrate this festival whole night by burning firecrackers.
-All the lights of the house lit up the whole night and one big ghee lamp is also burn whole night in front of the temple inside the house or on the place where they worshipped Lord Ganesha and Goddess Laxmi.
+Nobody sleeps during Diwali night it is a ritual so they can celebrate this festival the whole night by burning firecrackers.
+All the lights of the house lit up the whole night and one big ghee lamp is also burned the whole night in front of the temple inside the house or at the place where they worshipped Lord Ganesha and Goddess Laxmi.

-This festival signifies wealth, prosperity and happiness.
+This festival signifies wealth, prosperity, and happiness.
 People treat this festival as a fortune day.
 Every Hindu celebrates this unique festival of lights and joy.
 It is the brightest festival of all the festivals celebrated in India.
-In Kolkata city, this festival is celebrated as kali puja which is dedicated to goddess kali.
+In Kolkata city, this festival is celebrated as Kali puja which is dedicated to the goddess Kali.

-She signifies strength and savage attitude of women which women mainly show in the time of need.
-People get holidays from their office and schools on the day of Diwali.
-People working in government and also in some private offices get Diwali bonus or some extra cash for Diwali celebrations.
-Many people believe in the fact of investing their money or buying new things on the day of Diwali as this festival designate fortune, luck and wealth.
+She signifies the strength and savage attitude of women which women mainly show in times of need.
+People get holidays from their offices and schools on the day of Diwali.
+People working in government and also in some private offices get Diwali bonuses or some extra cash for Diwali celebrations.
+Many people believe in investing their money or buying new things on the day of Diwali as this festival designates fortune, luck, and wealth.